marcelohcortez/BeerApp/README.md

 # Beer Wiki
-Brewery searcher wit favorites functionality.
-Implements PWA approach with Workbox so the project can function if 'offline'.
+Brewery searcher with localStorage favorites functionality.
+Implements PWA approach with Workbox so the project can function when 'offline'.

 It uses the [Open Brewery DB](https://www.openbrewerydb.org/) as the API.